DBT for Adults

 What is Dialectical Behavior Therapy (DBT)?

-Dialectical Behavior Therapy (DBT) is an evidence-based treatment created by Dr. Marsha Linehan.
-It was originally created for the treatment of borderline personality disorder – a disorder characterized by highly suicidal behaviors, self-harm and intense, out of control emotions.
-DBT has now proven effective in treating a wide array of mental health disorders – personality disorders, chronic depression, and anxiety disorders, eating disorders and addictions.
+Dialectical Behavior Therapy (DBT for Adults), is an evidence-based treatment created by Dr. Marsha Linehan.
+It was originally created for the treatment of borderline personality disorder – a disorder characterized by highly suicidal behaviors, self-harm, and intense, out of control emotions.
+DBT has now proven effective in treating a wide array of mental health disorders – personality disorders, chronic depression, and anxiety disorders, eating disorders, and addictions.
 DBT is a treatment designed for individuals who struggle to regulate their behaviors and emotions effectively.
 This can look like suicidal thinking, self-harm (cutting, etc.), addiction, difficulty with anger/rage, chronic depression and anxiety, eating disorders, intense shame, and unresolved trauma to name a few.
 Clients who would most benefit from DBT are those where “treatment as usual” (traditional psychotherapy) has not been effective and/or their behaviors and emotions cause severe impairment to their quality of life.
 DBT is an empirically-supported treatment – meaning it has been studied at length in clinical trials and has repeatedly proven effective.

 What We Do